LMASchalk/WaterSort/README.md

 To start just run the UI.py

 ## To implement
 1. A better mode where you can give a gamestate in a nice way maybe with a UI and it returns a solution with both a list of steps and some visual way.
+2. When letting the AI evaluate add a means of showing the "Score" that the solve of the AI has.